GregStanton/webgl2-glsl-primer/README.md

 <details>
 <summary><strong>Q:</strong> In WebGL Normalized Device Coordinates (NDC), in which direction do the x, y, and z axes point?</summary>
 <p><strong>A:</strong> Directions: x points right, y points up, and z points away (directionally, into the screen).
 (Hint: The xy-plane follows mathematical conventions: x points right and y points up.
-However, it’s a left handed system.)</p>
+However, it’s a left-handed system.)</p>
 </details>

 <details>